coheigea/testcases/apache/cxf/fediz/cxf-fediz-saml-sso/README.md

 or "Manager" can access the service.
 This is enforced via CXF's SecureAnnotationsInterceptor.

-In addition, the FedizRedirectBindingFilter of the new CXF plugin in Fediz 1.2.0 is used to redirect the user to an IdP for authentication, and subsequently parse the response + set up a security context.
+In addition, the SamlRedirectBindingFilter is used to redirect the user to an IdP for authentication, and subsequently parse the response + set up a security context.
 The user can then access the service repeatedly without having to re-authenticate.

 b) fediz-sso-tomcat: